 - If the approved URL later redirects to a different destination, the listing may be temporarily delisted while we review the new page.

-- If the redirected or replacement page no longer reflects the original product listing, we may request updates or remove the listing until it is corrected.
+- If the redirected or replacement page no longer reflects the original listing, we may request updates or remove the listing until it is corrected.

 What makes a strong listing URL